-The last piece of the puzzle was the tar-

-get DSO.
-I anticipated differences in filter performance depending on whether the DSO was a bright O III-rich nebula, a dim H-alpha nebula, or a galaxy.
-As a result I chose a typical representative from each group as shown in Figure 2: M27, the Dumbbell Nebula (a bright nebula); NGC7000, the North American Nebula (a dim nebula); and M51, the Whirlpool Galaxy.
+The last piece of the puzzle was the target DSO.
+I anticipated differences in filter performance depending on whether the DSO was a bright O-III rich nebula, a dim H-alpha nebula, or a galaxy.
+As a result I chose a typical representative from each group: M27 Dumbbell Nebula (bright nebula), NGC7000 North American Nebula (dim nebula), and M51 Whirlpool Galaxy (galaxy).
 Finding spectral response data for these objects was relatively easy.
-Luckily there is a lot of research ongoing in this area, so data was reasonably plentiful on the Internet.
+Luckily there is a lot of research ongoing in this area, and so data was reasonably plentiful on the internet.